goeb/smit/README.md

     <web-browser> http://127.0.0.1:8080/things_to_do/issues

 Roadmap
 ---

-In the future (that is "not yet"):
+v1.0
+    command-line interface
+    web interface

+v1.1
+    file upload
+    make it also run on Windows

+v2.0
+    i18n (gettext)
+    branch and merge repositories

+Command-Line
+---
+This is a preview of what the command-line interface will look like:

     # initialize a repository
-    mkdir smitRepo && cd smitRepo
+    mkdir repo && cd repo
-    smit init
+    smit init .

     # add itialize a project
-    smit add-project MySampleProject
+    smit project create MySampleProject

     # add a user
-    smit add-user "John Smith" MySampleProject:rw
+    smit user add "John Smith" MySampleProject rw Enter password:
-    Enter password:

     smit serve .